garystafford/node-restify-mongodb/README.md

 ```

 #### Widget
-The 'widget' object is used to demonstrate mongoose.js model and schema.
-The widget's structure looks like:
+The 'widget' is used to demonstrate Mongoose's Model and Schema.
+The widget's basic object structure looks like:
 ```json
 {
   "product_id": "4OZNPBMIDR",